Kyphoplasty is used to treat fractures in the bones of the spine. These bones are called vertebrae, and they are the "building blocks" of your spine.

 Certain types of fractures, or broken areas, in your spinal vertebrae may require kyphoplasty.
 Osteoporosis—or thinning of the bones—is the most likely cause of these fractures.
 The bones collapse or become compressed when a fracture occurs.
 The fractures result in pain and may lead you to develop a "hunch back" posture.
 The pain may restrict breathing or the ability to walk which increases the risk of pneumonia and blood clots in the legs.

 If cancer has damaged a vertebra, kyphoplasty may make the bone a little taller to compensate for the loss of height that occurs with compression.
 Kyphoplasty may relieve pain as well.
 Your doctor may perform a biopsy before creating space and injecting the cement-like material.

 Kyphoplasty is performed only after other treatments have failed.
 Conservative treatments include wearing a back brace and/or taking pain medicine.

 - Bleeding - Your doctor will provide you with a list of medications to avoid which increase your risk of bleeding.
 Blood tests may be ordered to assess your risk of bleeding.

-- Infection - Performing the procedure in a sterile fashion and ruling out any active infections will significantly lower your risk of infection as a result of the kyphoplasty.
+- Infection - Performing the procedure in a sterile fashion and ruling out any active infections will lower your risk of infection occurring because of the kyphoplasty.

 - Increased back pain - This is unlikely if your doctor confirms that your fracture is new or acute.
-An MRI, bone scan and physical examination under fluoroscopy will provide information to confirm this.
+An MRI, bone scan and physical examination under fluoroscopy will confirm this.

 - Nerve damage leading to numbness, tingling or weakness - Your doctor should be experienced and trained in performing the procedure.
-Using fluoroscopy (x-ray guidance) is required in order to perform the procedure.
+Using fluoroscopy (x-ray guidance) is required to perform the procedure.